Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/cookies-consent-mgmt-guide.md

     };
     ```

+## CNIL France - Frequently asked questions

+!!!warning "CNIL France FAQs"

+    Please note the FAQs related to CNIL are not intended as legal or regulatory advice and does not constitute any warranty or contractual commitment on the part of Amplitude.
+We encourage customers to seek independent legal advice on customer’s legal and regulatory obligations on issues related to this subject matter.

 ??? note "CNIL France - What is the CNIL cookie exemption?"

     **The CNIL (Commission Nationale Informatique & Libertés)** is the French Data Protection Agency.
 As a general rule, the CNIL requires the consent of users before cookies can be used on a website, a mobile application or other connected device.
 However, the CNIL allows for a very limited exemption from this requirement for cookies that only collect anonymous, aggregated statistical data that is used for measuring website traffic or performance..
 Data collected from these cookies cannot be combined with other data or used to identify users.